tamagui/tamagui/next.md

 ---

 (potentially 1.0)
+  - pass in SharedValue to any prop for animations
+  - use helpers-node in Webpack/babel/vite to pull config from your tamagui.json
   - fix Label + new form inputs (native too)
     - native works by attaching state (mutable refs) to a FormContext
     - web works by just listening for event and using FormData()